Mundre Ko Comedy Club

 Mundre Ko Comedy Club was a Nepali stand-up comedy and talk show broadcast by Nepal Television.
-Hosted by Jeetu Nepal, first season of show had its premiere on 5 November 2018 and ended on 8 November 2021.
+Hosted by Jeetu Nepal, the first season of the show had its premiere broadcast on 5 November 2018.
+While the show ended on the 8th of November 2021.
 It was one of the most viewed television programs in Nepal.
 Season 3 is expected to premier on 16 March 2023.

 Format

 Series overview

 Mundre Ko Comedy Club featured Jeetu Nepal and his team of comedians, including Rajaram Poudel, Umesh Rai, Rajendra Nepali, Khadga Bahadur Pun Magar and Lekhmani Trital.
 Deepa Shree Niraula was the permanent guest of the show but was replaced by Karishma Manandhar in season 2.